Installing laminate flooring over concrete can be a very manageable and realistic project to take on yourself. Laminate flooring can be installed over

 The main problem with a concrete subfloor is that it’s prone to moisture problems, due to its porous structure.
 As such, you need to install underlayment material to act as a vapor barrier before laying down your laminate planks.
 Failure to do so will lead to increased chances of structural issues like warping in the future.
 Some of the materials that we’d recommend as an underlayment for effective moisture proofing include foam barriers, vinyl-backed underlayment, and cork underlayment.

-4. Install the laminate planks
+4. Install the Laminate Planks

 It’s advisable to start installing from the farthest corner in the room.
-Also, ensure to leave a ¼-inch gap along all edges of the room as you install the floor boards.
+Also, ensure to leave a ¼-inch expansion gap along all edges of the room as you install the floorboards.
 The gap is meant to facilitate plank expansion.
 The other thing you’ll want to consider is staggering the planks as you install them for better structural support.
 Finally, cut and shape the last plank in each row you lay down to fit the remaining space.

 To properly install laminate flooring over concrete, you’ll need the following tools and supplies:

-- Laminate floorboards– this is the main supply for this project and you need to buy 10% more planks than you’d calculated for your room area to cover for wastage.
+- Laminate floorboards– this is the main supply for this project and you need to buy 10% more flooring planks than you’d calculated for your room area to cover for wastage.

-- Construction accessories– these may include measurement tools and cutting tools like a tape measure, a pencil, a saw, and a rubber mallet.
+- Construction accessories– these may include measurement and cutting tools like a tape measure, a pencil, a saw, and a rubber mallet.

 - Trowel– for applying leveling compound during the subfloor preparation stage.